 elsewhere in

-the international luxury of a four star superior hotel with a
+the international luxury of a four star superior hotel and a

 bewildering colorful design with a Thai influence.
 A rare, attractive

-concept, with one of the best locations in central
+concept, with one of the best locations MA

 SIRI